CIS565-Fall-2016/Project1-CUDA-Flocking/README.md

 which is standard accross implementaions.
 This is the time interval I am trying to show in the results below.

+The metrics below clearly indicate that performace is inversely proportional to the number of boids.
+This is becuase as the number of boids rises, so does the population density.
+As a result, each boid will have that many more neighbors for which to calculate the three rules.
+Moreover, since each boid needs to calculate the effect of every other boid, the impact of increased boids is exponential.

+Implementing the coherent uniform grid definitely resulted in performace increase.
+This is the result we expected, since it cuts out a memory access and instead uses a uniform addressing scheme.
+I found this a bit suprising, since we are still required to do a memory accces, albeit in the form of data relocation.
+Perhaps it has to do with a not needing to flush a data set out of cache.

 ###Naive Implementation
 Fortunately, only one kernel call occurs between position updates